hellobloom/core/README.md

 ```

 ### unlinkAddress
-Remove an address from a link to end the relationship between the specified address and other addresses which map to the same linkId.
-An address can unlink itself from a link or it can unlink any other linked address.
+Remove an address from a link relationship to another address.
+An address can only be unlinked if authorized by the a message signed by the associated private key.
 A user can submit this transaction from their own address or it can be submitted by a third party on their behalf.

 #### Interface
 ```
   function unlinkAddress(
-    address _senderAddress,
     address _addressToRemove,
     bytes32 _nonce,
     bytes _unlinkSignature